ambraun/RoaringForkFinalProject/README.md

 This surface water data was collected by the United States Geological Survey, USGS Colorado Water Science Center and accessed via National Water Quality Monitoring Council's Water Quality Portal <https://www.waterqualitydata.us/> on April 14th, 2020.
 The data was pulled from the National Water Information System (NWIS) database for seven 12-digit HUCs that encompoass the length of the Roaring Fork River: 140100040102, 140100040104,140100040106,140100040602,140100040603,140100040802, and 140100041003.

+The 7 HUCs are divided into upper, middle and outlet portions of the Roaring Fork River to enable analysis of salinity along the length of the river.

+*Headwaters*
+Headwaters Roaring Fork River - 140100040102
+Weller Lake-Roaring Fork River - 140100040104

+*Upper Roaring Fork HUCs*
+Roaring Fork River above Aspen - 140100040106
+Brush Creek-Roaring Fork River - 140100040602

+*Middle Roaring Fork HUCs*
+Dry Woody Creek-Roaring Fork River - 140100040603
+Blue Creek-Roaring Fork River - 140100040802

+*Outlet Roaring Fork HUCs*
+Outlet Roaring Fork River - 140100041003

-*Specific conductance* data was collected 45 sites with 2148 samples results from 1949 to 2020.
+*Specific conductance* data was collected 45 sites within the 7 HUCs with 2148 samples results.

 *pH* data was collected from 43 sites within the 7 HUCs, reported in total standard units.